swachter/scala-ts/readme.md

 Playground for evaluating and improving ScalaJS <-> TypeScript interoperability
 ===

 Calling JavaScript code within ScalaJS code is a well covered topic.
 Here, I mainly want to explore the other direction, i.e. calling ScalaJS code from TypeScript.
-(You do not want to code in JavaScript, do you?)

 There are two main issues to explore: